The Alaska Native Claims Settlement Act of 1971 (ANCSA)

 In 1968 commercial quantities of oil were discovered on the North Slope of Alaska.
 Uncertainties over land ownership prevented oil development by stalling the construction of a pipeline over disputed federal lands.
 The construction of the pipeline would traverse from Prudhoe Bay to Valdez, crossing lands that were claimed by Alaska Native people.
 The pipeline could not be built until the land claims issue was resolved.
 The land freeze forced both the state and oil industry alongside Alaska Native people to pressure Congress towards a settlement.

 Alaska Native leaders from diverse cultures and backgrounds traveled to Washington D.C. to fight for their lands.
 After four years of debate and compromise, President Richard Nixon signed into law the Alaska Native Claims Settlement Act on December 18, 1971.
 ANCSA awarded 44 million acres and nearly a billion dollars for land lost to the Alaska Native people.
-More than 200 village corporations and 12 regional land-based regional corporations were established to hold title to the land and to receive and manage the settlement money.
+More than 200 village corporations and 12 land-based regional corporations were established to hold title to the land and to receive and manage the settlement money.
 Alaska Native people became shareholders of their respective regional and village corporations, basing their land ownership on a corporate model.

 Doyon, Limited was incorporated on June 26, 1972, pursuant to ANCSA.
 Doyon was allocated 12.5 million acres, making it the largest private landowner in Alaska.
-To be qualified as an original shareholder, a person had to have a direct tie to the region, be at lease one-quarter Alaska Native, and be born on or before December 18, 1971.
+To be qualified as an original shareholder, a person had to have a direct tie to the region, be at least one-quarter Alaska Native, and be born on or before December 18, 1971.
 Doyon voted to allow those born after 1971 to become shareholders.

 To learn more about ANCSA and the twelve Alaska Native regional corporations please visit: https://ancsaregional.com/about-ancsa/